Iluvitari/AZ104-Notes/Practice exam notes.md

 Restoring VMs : Create new or replace existing options only

+Dns REcords:
-Dns REcords: Created A records in auto registration will be private ips as a private zone in the same vnet Same vnet, regardless of dns suffix will exist in same private azure dns zone
+Created A records in auto registration will be private ips as a private zone in the same vnet Same vnet, regardless of dns suffix will exist in same private azure dns zone

 Auto registration for dns zones: all vms deployed in vnet will have dns records created to linked private dns zone Auto registration cant take place if the dns zone isnt linked to a vnet.
 Vritual link needs to be created
-	VNEts can only be linked to private dns zones
+	VNEts can only be linked to private dns zones i.e. vm registers only to private dns zones in auto registration

+Vnet peering: